Design Fiction Portrays Possible Futures Through Storytelling

 Employ templates on a business challenge in your organization

-Dr. Tua Björklund is Professor of Practice and one of the founders of Aalto Design Factory, a multidisciplinary experimentation platform in Aalto University and 29 institutions abroad.
+Dr. Tua Björklund is Assistant Professor and one of the founders of Aalto Design Factory, a multidisciplinary experimentation platform in Aalto University and 29 institutions abroad.
 Her research focuses on design expertise and advancing new ideas in organizations, building on her experience at Aalto University and at the Center for Design Research at Stanford University.

 Tua Björklund has a comprehensive, human-centered view on what innovation efforts actually need in order to succeed in organizations.
 She teaches design thinking and innovation practices in three schools of Aalto University, as well at e.g. Aalto EE and Stanford Executive Education.
 Currently she leads the development of research activities in the Design Factory Global Network and manages several research projects investigating design thinking in Finland and in Silicon Valley.
 She is experienced in supervising design thinking development initiatives for companies in practice.